Adori/fastapi-cloud-tasks/README.md

 ### Local

+Pre-requisites:

+- Create a task queue and copy the project id, location and queue name.
+- Install and ensure that ngrok works.

 We will need a an API endpoint to give to cloud tasks, so let us fire up ngrok on local

 ```sh